linpengcheng/PurefunctionPipelineDataflow/README.md

 - External standardized data: hard disk, flash drive, etc.

 Modern computers (especially HPC) are often heterogeneous computing with many cores.
-From the theory of "warehouse/workshop model", system performance should be evaluated from two aspects:
+From the theory of "warehouse/workshop model", It's the evaluation method of the manufacturing industry. system performance should be evaluated from two aspects:

 1. A simple summation of the maximum computing power of all workshops.